RLHFlow/Online-RLHF/README.md

 # Online RLHF

 TL;DL: this is a repo to align the large language models (LLMs) by [online iterative RLHF](https://arxiv.org/pdf/2312.11456.pdf).
+Also check out our [technical report](https://arxiv.org/pdf/2405.07863)!

 We present the workflow of Online Iterative Reinforcement Learning from Human Feedback (RLHF), which is widely reported to outperform its offline counterpart by a large margin in the recent LLM literature.
 However, existing open-source RLHF projects are still largely confined to the offline learning setting.
 In this repo, we aim to fill in this gap and provide a detailed recipe that is easy to be reproduced for online iterative RLHF.
 In particular, with our recipe, with **only open-source data**, we can achieve comparable or even better results than LLaMA3-8B-instruct.